Sunday: Nice end to the weekend, plenty of sunshine

 Looking Ahead:

 As high pressure shifts east of the area, winds will turn southerly which will warm us up gradually.
 By mid-week, high temperatures will approach 80, with low temperatures running 10 degrees above average.
-Cloud cover will begin to increase as well, but no rain is in the forecast until the weekend.
+Cloud cover will begin to increase as well, but rain is not in the forecast until the weekend.
 A cold front is expected to move through sometime next weekend, but models are not in agreement on the timing just yet.
 We'll keep our eyes on it.

 Click here for the 7-day forecast